 The satellite images released from the National Aeronautics and Space Administration (NASA) last month have shown that Pakistan is among the world’s fastest greening countries due to reforestation efforts.

 For this purpose, a digital campaign through television commercials is planned and under execution.
-The commercial shows children planting and maintaining trees; the reason for this is to involve children in this activity and to create a sense of concern among them.
+The commercial shows children planting and maintaining trees.
+The aim is to involve children in the activity and to build their knowledge and understanding of the issue.

 Along with the awareness campaign, Hamdard has also taken an initiative to make its surrounding areas green and beautiful.
 As part of this campaign, Hamdard has made a park near its office.
-Plantation drives are also carried out at different spots of Hamdard Office and Hamdard University.
-This drive then involved students in the activity, making the campaign more inclusive and truer to its purpose.
+Plantation drives are also being carried out at different spots around Hamdard Office and Hamdard University.

 Read more: A Green Pakistan